RhettRautsaw/GIS_Tutorial/README.md

 Hopefully this illustrates the complexity of spatial data and the need for CRS and GIS-specific software.

-**Degree Subdivision**
+## Degree Subdivision

 Each line of latitude and longitude forms a fairly large rectangle of geographic space.
 So how do you get more fine scale representation?

 Easy, you either use decimal degrees (10.51°, 71.32°) or divide your degrees into minutes `'` and seconds `"` where each degree is made of 60 minutes and each minute is made of 60 seconds (10° 30' 36", 71° 19' 12").
 Degrees minutes seconds format I find to be annoying, so I recommend using decimal degrees whenever possible.

-**Hemispheres**
+## Hemispheres

 Finally, all of my values have been represented by positive values.
 Therefore, traveling north of the equator and east of the prime meridian.
 However, because the equator and prime meridian represent dividing lines.
 It is also possible to travel south and west.
 This is represented in one of two ways:

 1. Negative values: (-10.51°, 71.32°) represents 10 degrees south and 71 degrees east.
 2. Letters: (10.51°S, 71.32°E)

-**UTMs**
+## UTMs

 As mentioned in the PCS section, UTMs are difficult to interpret.
 Coordinates are recorded as the distance (in meters) from the equator and the central meridian of each zone.
 Although this sounds intuitive (assuming you know where the zones are), UTMs cannot have negative values.
-Therefore, south and west values are actually represented by "false-northing" and "false-easting" values where the negative values have false northing values (10,000,000 m) and false-easting values (500,000 m) added to them. [qGIS CRS](https://docs.qgis.org/3.10/en/docs/gentle_gis_introduction/coordinate_reference_systems.html#figure-geographic-crs).
+Therefore, south and west values are actually represented by "false-northing" and "false-easting" values where the negative values have false northing values (10,000,000 m) and false-easting values (500,000 m) added to them.
+[QGIS CRS](https://docs.qgis.org/3.10/en/docs/gentle_gis_introduction/coordinate_reference_systems.html#figure-geographic-crs).

-**Things to watch out for**
+# Things to watch out for with spatial data

 When working with spatial data you need to be mindful of: